 Visit Bergün, a picturesque village, for a truly lovely experience.
 Many interesting spots can be found nearby, including other historical villages, glaciers, lakes, and mountain passes.
 Train enthusiasts can visit the Albula Railway Museum and the world-famous Albula Bernina Railway.

 For those of you who may have heard that Bergün no longer allows photography, this was simply a marketing ploy employed by Graubünden Tourism.
 There’s no problem taking as many pictures as you want.
-In fact, many picture-worthy spots can be found nearby, with captivating views of mountains and lakes.
+Many picture-worthy spots can be found nearby, with captivating views of mountains and lakes.

 - Südostschweiz.
 Das Kapitel «Fotografierverbot Bergün» ist geschlossen.
 Südostschweiz, 28 February 2018.
 Accessed on 6 February 2023. https://www.suedostschweiz.ch/tourismus/2018-02-28/das-kapitel-fotografierverbot-berguen-ist-geschlossen.